Junius Ho: Involvement in Yuen Long attack

 Prior to the 2019 Yuen Long attack, Ho was filmed supporting and congratulating a group of white-clad men.
-When confronted about his alleged involvement in the Yuen Long Attack, Ho claimed that he was simply there greeting some of his supporters, and said it was normal because he lives in Yuen Long.
+When confronted about his alleged involvement in the Yuen Long Attack, Ho claimed that he was simply there greeting some of his supporters, and said it was normal because he lived in Yuen Long.
 After the incident, Ho said that the white-clad men were only "defending their home and people".
-On 22 July 2019 Ho's constituency shopfront in Tsuen Wan was turned into a Lennon Wall before being ransacked later in the day.
+On 22 July 2019, Ho's constituency shopfront in Tsuen Wan was turned into a Lennon Wall before being destroyed later in the day.
 Ho's Tuen Mun office also attracted protests on the following day.

 In response to Ho's alleged involvement, over 2,300 teachers, alumni and students from Ho's alma mater Queen's College participated in a signature campaign condemning Ho.
 They urged LegCo members to impeach Ho, and requested Queen's College Old Boys' Association to suspend his membership.
 Similarly, Lingnan University students have started a petition calling for Ho to be removed from the institution's governing council.
 An online petition requesting that the United States bar Ho and his family from entering the U.S. or acquiring U.S. citizenship achieved over 100,000 signatures.

 On 23 July 2019, Ho appeared on an RTHK televised forum alongside fellow New Territories West constituency representative Eddie Chu.
 Ho said he did not regret shaking hands with the attackers.
 He called the victims of the Yuen Long attacks "rioters" and claimed they had instigated the violence.
 He said the mobs were mere "Yuen Long residents" seeking to "protect their homeland".
 After Chu stated that protesters could not remain calm if the government continued to ignore their requests (e.g. to formally withdraw the extradition bill), Ho called Chu a "scum" who "did not deserve to be a lawmaker" while storming off stage, ending the interview.

 Later, when Ho's parents' graves were vandalized, Ho accused Chu and his supporters for the damage.
 In one of Ho's video postings on social media, it was reported that Ho warned Chu in Cantonese that he has two paths to choose from.
 One of which is "a path of being alive, (and the other) is a path of not being alive."
 Chu dismissed the threat and stated that it was merely Ho's style of talking.
 Chu, however, added that it was also a way for Ho to lead his supporters into believing that he was culpable for the damage to Ho's parents' tomb.